 In addition to the five credit-hour courseload, students are required to attend workshops centered on building various teaching and presentation skills, as well as take part in reading groups.
 Near the end of the PFF program, students work with a higher-education faculty member as a part of the Mentorship Experience.
 The student and mentor work collaboratively to further explore the education discipline and reflect on their PFF experience.

-Outside of the Graduate Student Expo and PFF program, The Graduate School organizes various workshops each semester to strengthen attendees' professional and personal development.
+Outside of the PFF program, The Graduate School also organizes various workshops each semester to strengthen attendees' professional and personal development.
 The workshops are oftentimes led by faculty members on campus who are sharing their expertise in a nonacademic setting.
-These sessions are designed to coincide with each of the aforementioned professional development functions, but any student is welcomed to attend them, even if you are not participating in 3MT or the PFF program.
+These sessions are open to any student attend, even if you are not participating in the the PFF program.

-The subjects of these workshops are wide-ranging; past sessions have focused on presentation skills, financial literacy, writing practices, self-marketing methods, and many more.
-If you have an idea for a workshop that you think would add be beneficial, send your suggestion over to firstname.lastname@example.org.
+The subjects of these workshops are wide-ranging; past sessions have focused on presentation skills, financial literacy, writing practices, self-marketing methods, and so on.
+If you have an idea for a workshop that you think would be beneficial, send your suggestion over to email@example.com.

 Awards, Scholarships, and Online Resources

 The Graduate School also supports students through various awards, fellowships, and scholarships.
 These funds help to enrich the gradute community through recognizing outstanding graduate achievement, acknowledging excellent leadership, including numerous underrepresented communities, and more.
 Learn more specifics about the awards and scholarship opportunities offered by The Graduate School by visiting the awards website.
 You can also find more award opportunities at UC by visiting the Office of Nationally Competitive Awards' website.